Jun Rundstedt Ebdane

-Jun Rundstedt Cabanayan Ebdane (born December 30, 1972) is a Filipino politician who serves as the 23rd Mayor of Iba, Zambales.
-A member of Sulong Zambales Party, Rundy Ebdane was elected in 2013.
+Jun Rundstedt "Rundy" Cabanayan Ebdane (born December 30, 1972) is a Filipino politician who served as member of Zambales Provincial Board from the 2nd district since 2022.
+He also served as the 23rd Mayor of Iba, Zambales from 2013 to 2022.

 Education

-Jun Rundstedt Cabanayan Ebdane is an alumnus of Mapúa Institute of Technology.
+Ebdane is an alumnus of Mapúa Institute of Technology.
 He also holds a master's degree in Public Administration and completed the Leadership Decision Training at the Kennedy School of Government at Harvard University.

-Profession and political career
+Political career

 Prior to his election as Municipal Mayor, he was the Provincial Administrator of the Province of Zambales and was a Police Chief Inspector.